tauh33dkhan/fileupload/README.md

 you can now access the application at http://localhost:3000

-6. Use following demo users credentials.
+6. Use following demo user credentials.

 ```
 superman :  superpower